 Hantec Markets (Australia) Pty Ltd [CAN 129 943 086] (referred to as HMA, we, our, us) is bound by the Privacy Act 1988 (Privacy Act), including the Australian Privacy Principles (APPs) and recognises the importance of ensuring the confidentiality and security of your personal information.

 The EU General Data Protection Regulations (GDPR) as adopted by EU Member States can apply to companies outside of the EU.
-HMA will have to comply with the GDPR are because of HMA has website cookies and using website analytics.
+HMA will have to comply with the GDPR because HMA uses website cookies and analytics.

 If the GDPR imposes an obligation on HMA that is not imposed by the APPs, or the GDPR obligation is more onerous than the equivalent obligation in the APPs, HMA will comply with the GDPR.
 Please contact HMA for more information if you want.